whoamimjg/chef-mike-ai-recipe-manager/replit.md

-# Chef Mike's Culinary Classroom
+# Chef Mike's AI Recipe Manager

 ## Overview

-Chef Mike's Culinary Classroom is a full-stack recipe management and meal planning application built with React and Express.js.
+Chef Mike's AI Recipe Manager is a full-stack recipe management and meal planning application built with React and Express.js.
 The application provides users with comprehensive tools for managing recipes, planning meals on a calendar, generating shopping lists, and maintaining dietary preferences.
 It features a modern UI with ShadCN components, PostgreSQL database integration via Drizzle ORM, and Replit authentication.

 ## User Preferences